MattPinder/MastersProject/README.md

 3. "The Genome-Assembly-Data Structured Comment which includes the assembly method and version, the genome coverage and the sequencing technologies can be created on the Structured Comment Template page."
- * NEEDS TO BE COMPLETED; SEE TEMPLATE
+ * COMPLETE - DOWNLOADED AS genome.asm

 4. "Annotation files, if appropriate.
 These correspond to and have the same basenames as the .fsa files, but have the suffix .tbl.
 The .tbl files have a 5-column tab-delimited format, as described in the annotation instruction pages.
 Be sure to read the annotation requirements in the appropriate annotation guidelines."